Villa Taylor: History and description

 Personal recollections of the sojourn at the Villa Taylor were recorded by members of Churchill's staff, as well as by Churchill himself.
-Churchill’s aide-de-camp, Commander Thompson, recorded Villa Taylor as, “built in the local style with a central courtyard, orange trees and fountains, and the interior decoration was exotic in the extreme”.
-General Alan Brooke, Chief of the Imperial General Staff, and Churchill's main military adviser, described both the villa, and his master's appearance within it.
+Churchill’s aide-de-camp, Commander 'Tommy' Thompson, recorded the villa as, “built in the local style with a central courtyard, orange trees and fountains, and the interior decoration was exotic in the extreme”.
+Gerald Pawle, whose book on Churchill's wartime travels, The War and Colonel Warden, drew heavily on Thompson's recollections, described it as "decorated in native style, with lavish use of painted wood, mosaics and rich furnishings".
+General Alan Brooke, Chief of the Imperial General Staff, and Churchill's main military adviser, recalled both the villa, and his master's appearance within it.
 The villa was "very ornate and Moroccan with a wonderful garden".
 Churchill was no less colourful; "It was all I could do to remain serious.
 The room must have been Mrs Taylor's bedroom and was all done up in Moorish style, the ceiling was a marvellous fresco of green, blue and gold.
 And there in the bed was Winston, in his green, red and gold dragon dressing gown, his hair, or what there was of it, standing on end, the lights shining on his cheeks, and a large cigar in his face!"
 Churchill's long-time bodyguard Walter Thompson wrote, rather more respectfully; "No more suitable place for Mr Churchill to be at his painting could be imagined, the whole scene was a riot of the colour from which he draws his inspiration".
 Churchill himself was greatly taken with his temporary home, which he described in a letter to his wife, as "a fairyland villa".